pgRouting/workshop/docs/chapters/wrapper.rst

 .. rubric:: Problem description

-* The chief will not allow routs outside of the bounding box
+* The chief will not allow routes outside of the bounding box
 * Make a view of the area.
 * Verify the number of edges decreased